Last Updated: August 13, 2024

 David was in a relationship with German supermodel Claudia Schiffer from 1993 to 1999; they became engaged in 1994, and Claudia would sometimes act as his assistant during illusions.
 Copperfield began dating French model Chloe Gosselin in 2006, and they welcomed daughter Sky in February 2010.
 He also has reportedly had two children, Dylan and Audrey, with Czech model Marie Petlickova.
 In 2007, Lacey L. Carroll accused David of sexual assault, but no charges were ever brought.
 In 2018, he was accused of drugging and assaulting a 17-year-old model three decades earlier.
 In 1982, Copperfield founded a rehabilitation program called Project Magic, which "uses magic as a form of therapy for people with physical, psychological, and social disabilities."

 David owns the world's largest collection of magic memorabilia.
 The collection contains more than 150,000 items and books with especially valuable items from Harry Houdini, Georges Melies, and the father of modern magic, Robert Houdin.
 The collection is housed in a 40,000 square foot warehouse located several miles off the Las Vegas Strip.
-Some experts have valued the collection at a mind-boggling $500 million.
+The collection is irreplaceable and priceless.
+It is also open only to fellow magicians, historians, academics, and actors researching roles.
+He rarely opens the collection to a member of the media.

 Awards and Achievements